The Kooks: Let's Go Sunshine (2018)

 On 16 May 2018, The Kooks announced that their upcoming fifth studio album will be released on 31 August 2018.
-They also shared two new songs called ‘No Pressure’ and ‘All the Time’ which were played by them earlier this year during The Best Of Tour in South America.
+They also shared two new songs called ‘No Pressure’ and ‘All the Time’, which were played by them earlier this year during The Best Of Tour in South America.
 Several songs including ’No Pressure,’ ’All the Time,’ and ’Fractured and Dazed’ were released prior to the release of the full album.

 On 4 September, the band announced a U.S. tour to take place in November.
 On 30 October, the band announced that the U.S. tour had to be rescheduled for early 2019 due to "unforeseen circumstances."
 When the band resumed performing at the Corona Capital festival in Mexico on 17 November 2018, Pete Denton was absent, with Peter Randall - who had previously played bass for Adele - in his place.
 Denton was also missing from subsequent shows.

 The band addressed Denton's absence by announcing on 3 January 2019 via their Twitter account that Denton was no longer playing with the band.
 On the same day, Denton responded via his personal account that the position was "complicated" and that his advisers had told him not to discuss the matter for the time being.
+In 2020, it was revealed that Denton's departure from The Kooks was partly so that he could spend more time with his wife and children, which Pritchard corroborated two years later while also stating that "things broke down" between the band and Denton, and "essentially he lost the love for it."

 After being unable to tour in 2020 due to COVID-19, The Kooks made their live return at Tramlines Festival on 23 July 2021 with Jonathan Harvey on bass duties.

-Connection EP and 10 Tracks to Echo in the Dark (2022)
+10 Tracks to Echo in the Dark (2022)

 In January 2022, the band released the EP Connection featuring the single "Connection", and announced the album 10 Tracks to Echo in the Dark.
-In April 2022, the band released the single "Beautiful World" which features German Duo Milky Chance.
+In April 2022, the band released the single "Beautiful World" which features German duo Milky Chance.
 In June 2022, the band released another single "Cold Heart".

+Never/Know (2024–present)

+The band released their standalone single titled called "Jeanie" which features from the American indie pop band Lovelytheband.
+The band announced their new album, Never/Know.
+When it was announced, their current lineup only featured Pritchard and Harris in the photoshoot, with Alexis Nunez leaving the band but still continuing to tour.
+He and touring bassist Jonathan Harvey are also included on the album.